Retrofit Strategy: A Whole-House Way of Thinking

 Sequencing and risk reduction

-Most risk in retrofit comes from doing the right things in the wrong order.
+Much of the risk in retrofit comes from doing the right things in the wrong order.

 Poor sequencing can trap moisture, increase overheating risk, or lock in inefficient systems that are difficult to correct later.
 These issues often emerge only after work is complete.